 Mr. Morris has extensive employment and labor law litigation experience, including state and federal court defense of cases alleging wrongful termination, sexual harassment, individual and class action employment discrimination, class action wage-hour violations, and unfair competition claims, as well as work in the “traditional” labor law areas of unfair labor practice charges, union organizing campaigns, collective bargaining negotiations and arbitrations.

-In addition to the litigation component of his practice, Mr. Morris also counsels employers on internal investigations, government agency investigations, personnel policies, employment and separation agreements, workforce restructuring, employee discipline matters, wage-hour issues, and unfair competition matters related to employment.
+In addition to the litigation component of his practice, Mr. Morris also counsels employers on employee discipline matters, internal investigations, government agency investigations, personnel policies, employment and separation agreements, workforce restructuring, wage-hour issues, and unfair competition matters related to employment.
+Mr. Morris has also represented senior executives of large companies in connection with employment contract negotiations and change of control rights in corporate acquisitions.

 Mr. Morris is the senior partner in the Employment and Labor Law Department at Rutan & Tucker, and previously served as Chair of the Department for seven years.
-He also served on the Firm’s Executive Committee from 1997 through 1999.
+He also has served on the Firm’s Executive Committee.

 Mr. Morris graduated magna cum laude and with Class Honors from Duke University in 1974, and received his law degree from Georgetown University Law Center in 1977, where he was a staff member and editor of the American Criminal Law Review.
-He grew up in South Carolina and practiced with a large firm in Dallas before relocating to Orange County.
+He grew up in South Carolina and practiced with a large firm in Dallas before relocating to Orange County in 1983.

 Area of Expertise